-- 18.-(1) When consent to the adoption of a child has been given by the birth parent or other guardian, the parent or guardian may, in writing, appoint the Director as the guardian of the child until such time as the child is legally adopted. - (2) In transferring guardianship to the Director, the parent or guardian may indicate his or her preference regarding- - (a) the child's religious upbringing; and - (b) the characteristics of the child's adoptive parents and adoptive family. - (3) If the Director has guardianship of a child under subsection (1), he or she may- - (a) transfer care and custody of the child to a prospective adoptive parent in accordance with Division 3; or - (b) place the child under the care of the Director. - (4) The Director's guardianship of a child under this section ends if- - (a) a final adoption order for the child is made; or - (b) the consent is lawfully revoked.
+- 18.-(1) When consent to the adoption of a child has been given by the birth parent or guardian, the parent or guardian may, in writing, appoint the Director as the guardian of the child until such time as the child is legally adopted. - (2) In transferring guardianship to the Director, the parent or guardian may indicate his or her preference regarding- - (a) the child's religious upbringing; and - (b) the characteristics of the child's adoptive parents and adoptive family. - (3) If the Director has guardianship of a child under subsection (1), he or she may transfer care and custody of the child to a prospective adoptive parent in accordance with Division 3. - (4) The Director's guardianship of a child under this section ends if- - (a) a final adoption order for the child is made by the court; or - (b) the consent is lawfully revoked.